jplattel/obsidian-query-language/README.md

 name: Folder 1
 query: "'folder1/"
 template: "list" # Renders to a list with notes linked
-sort: 'random' # Render the list in a random order
+sort: 'random' # Render the list in random order
 limit: 10 # Limit it to the first 10
 ```
 ````